cloudandrain/TeachingDemos/Security/100-CloudHSM.md

 **EC2 instance side (or can use Cloud9)**

-4. Create key, certificate & sign the CSR (EC2 instance side)
+4. Create key, certificate and sign the CSR (EC2 instance side)

    1. Create Pri key LOCALLY